What is ear pain?

 • Ibuprofen (for children 6 months and older) or Tylenol

-• Placing a warm, damp compress on the painful ear
+• Placing a warm compress on the painful ear

 • Mullein garlic oil, which research has found reduces ear pain

 Be aware that drops should not be used if you suspect your child has a ruptured eardrum.
-An eardrum rupture causes large amounts of drainage that can be white, yellow, or red in color.
+Any amount and any color of drainage from your child's ear can indicate a ruptured eardrum.

 It’s best to seek medical attention for your child if: